PLCnext/CppExamples/Examples/ProgramComponentInteraction/README.md

 3. Login with PLCnext Engineer Debug or SSH.
 4. Check progress

-You can now see the counters going up and down in the *PLCnext - Datalist* in PLCnext Engineer.
+You can now see the counters going up and down in the *PLCnext - Port List* window in PLCnext Engineer.
+The value of the `Down_Counter` port on the `DownCounterProgram instance` will decrement from 255 to zero, then the value of the `UP_Counter` port on the `UpCounterProgram instance` will increment from zero to 255.

 You can see also the progress in the *Output.log* file with `tail -f /opt/plcnext/logs/Output.log`.